-- The Office of Family Engagement at Western Michigan University is committed to parents and families as valued partners in a student’s educational progress.
+- The Office of Family Engagement at Western Michigan University believes parents and families are valuable partners in our student's educational progress.
 Services and programs are designed to help support a student’s growth, personal development and overall success, beginning as a prospective student and continuing throughout the years to graduation.

 - The WMU Children's Place Learning Center is a NAEYC accredited early childhood learning center that offers flexible child care options for students, faculty, staff and community members.
 The center partners with the WMU College of Education and Human Development to provide high quality, professional care appropriate to each child's development.

 - The WMU Family Connection is a free service through the Office of Family Engagement designed to connect parents, guardians and other family members of students to the WMU community.
 As a member, you will receive emails and newsletters with information about how families can help students to succeed, along with invitations to special seminars, activities and events.